Tetraoxygen: Structure

 In 2001, a team at the University of Rome La Sapienza conducted a neutralization-reionization mass spectrometry experiment to investigate the structure of free O_{4} molecules.
 Their results did not agree with either of the two proposed molecular structures, but they did agree with a complex between two O_{2} molecules, one in the ground state and the other in a specific excited state.

-Absorption bands of O_{4} e.g. at 360, 477 and 577 nm are frequently used to achieve aerosol inversions in atmospheric optical absorption spectroscopy.
-Due to the known distribution of O_{2} and therefore also O_{4}, O_{4} slant column densities can be used to retrieve aerosol profiles which can then be used again in radiative transfer models to model light paths.
+A chain structure is theoretically possible, but attempts at advanced computational analysis found that it rearranged to the D_{2d} structure.

+Atmospheric occurrence

+In atmospheric sciences, O_{4} usually refers to the collision-induced complex arising from interactions between two O_{2} molecules.
+Also called O_{2}-O_{2} dimers, these unstable dimers exhibit distinct collision-induced absorption (CIA) bands in the UV and visible ranges.
+Because molecular oxygen is well-mixed and the distribution is well known, the concentration of O_{2}-O_{2} dimers is predictable and primarily dependent on air density.
+Since clouds change how light passes through the atmosphere, the strength of the O_{2}-O_{2} absorption can be used to detect their presence and height.
+Therefore, satellite measurements of spectral radiance within the O_{2}-O_{2} absorption bands can be used to calculate cloud properties such as cloud-top pressure and cloud fraction globally.
+The same absorption features, including bands at 360, 477 and 577 nm, are used to derive aerosol profiles in atmospheric optical spectroscopy, where the predictable distribution of O_{2} provides useful constraint in aerosol inversion techniques and radiative transfer models.

 Potential use

-Though its use is highly speculative due to its unstable nature, it has been theorized that tetraoxygen could be used as an alternative to traditional liquid oxygen in rocket propulsion.
-Its higher density—approximately twice that of liquid oxygen—could allow for smaller oxidizer tanks, reducing overall vehicle mass and potentially increasing payload capacity.
+Tetraoxygen has been speculated as an alternative to traditional liquid oxygen in rocket propulsion.
+Its higher density—approximately twice that of liquid oxygen—could allow for smaller oxidizer tanks, lowering overall vehicle mass and increasing payload capacity.